HARIOM317/SIH-WebApp/README.md

   - Fork the repository.

-  - Create a new branch (git checkout -b feature/YourFeature).
+  - Create a new branch.
+      ```bash
+      git checkout -b feature/YourFeature

+  - Commit your changes.
+      ```bash
-  - Commit your changes (git commit -m 'Add some feature').
+      git commit -m 'Add some feature'

-  - Push to the branch (git push origin feature/YourFeature).
+  - Push to the branch.
+      ```bash
+      git push origin feature/YourFeature

   - Open a pull request.